Ultimate Merida Itinerary: The Best Travel Guide

 La Negrita Cantina

 Talk about a mix of locals and tourists!
 La Negrita Cantina is bustling with mediocre mixed cocktails, free apps with every drink, and (of course) plenty of tequila and mezcal to go around.
-What I love about this place is the vibe.
+What I love about this place is the vibe, especially the live music.
 Come in the evening and you’ll find locals dancing to mariachi-style music in the courtyard.

 Manjar Blanco